October 06, 2017

 Promo and Show Package

-The terror network that conspired to bring down the World Trade Towers on September 11th, 2001 is vast, complex, and tangled.
+The terror network that conspired to bring down the World Trade Center on September 11th, 2001 is vast, complex, and tangled.
 That’s why our partners over at History & Left/Right came to us.

 They asked us to create a way to organize their web of connections, which included tons of archival materials and 60 interviews with members of the CIA, FBI, and the White House, all contributing their take on the events that paved the Road to 9/11.